 Besides, if anyone in your family has asthma, Xolos will make a safer pet alternative than other animals – Just make sure you are not getting a coated Xolo.

-Best to Add in Your Pet Pack
+Best to Add to Your Pet Pack

 Xoloitzcuintli is super lovable, which makes them one of the best family dogs.
 However, the more impressive fact about Xolos is that they interact with the whole family, including humans and other dogs or whatever pets you already have.